On the approximation capability of GNNs in node classification/regression tasks: Proof of Theorem (Approximation by GNNs)

 \begin{Lem}{(Lemma 1 in \cite{Comp_GNN})} For any probability measure $P$ on $\mathcal{D}$, and any reals $\lambda$, $\delta$, where $0 < \lambda \leq 1$, $\delta \geq 0$, there exist a real $\Bar{b} >0$, which is independent of $\delta$, a set $\Bar{\mathcal{D}} \subseteq \mathcal{D}$, and a finite number of partitions $\Bar{\mathcal{D}_1}, \dots , \Bar{\mathcal{D}_l}$ of $\Bar{\mathcal{D}}$, where $\Bar{\mathcal{D}} = \mathcal{G}_i \times \{ v_i \}$, with $\mathcal{G}_i \subseteq \mathcal{G}$ and $v_i \in \mathcal{G}_i$, such that: \begin{enumerate} \item $P(\Bar{\mathcal{D}}) \geq 1- \lambda $ holds; \item for each $i$, all the graphs in $\mathcal{G}_i$ have the same structure, i.e., they differ only for the values of their labels; \item for each set $\Bar{\mathcal{D}_i}$, there exists a hypercube $\mathcal{H}_i \in \mathbb{R}^a$ such that $\ell_{\mathbf{G}} \in \mathcal{H}_i$ holds for any graph $\mathbf{G} \in \mathcal{G}_i$, where $\ell_{\mathbf{G}}$ denotes the vector obtained by stacking all the feature vectors of $\mathbf{G}$; \item for any two different sets $\mathcal{G}_i$, $\mathcal{G}_j$, $i \neq j$, their graphs have different structures or their hypercubes $\mathcal{H}_i$, $\mathcal{H}_j$ have a null intersection, i.e. $\mathcal{H}_i \bigcap \mathcal{H}_j = \emptyset$; \item for each $i$ and each pair of graphs $\mathbf{G}_1$, $\mathbf{G}_2 \in \mathcal{G}_i$, the inequality $\| \ell_{\mathbf{G}_1} - \ell_{\mathbf{G}_2} \|_{\infty} \leq \delta$ holds; \item for each graph $\mathbf{G} \in \Bar{\mathcal{D}}$, the inequality $\| \ell_{\mathbf{G}}\|_{\infty} \leq \Bar{b}$ holds. \end{enumerate} \end{Lem}

-By adopting an argument similar to that in \cite{Comp_GNN}, it is proved that Theorem \ref{main} is equivalent to the following, where the domain contains a finite number of graphs and the features are integers.
+By adopting an argument similar to that proposed in \cite{Comp_GNN}, it is proved that Theorem \ref{main} is equivalent to the following Theorem \ref{reduct}, where the domain contains a finite number of graphs and the features are integers.

-\begin{Thm} For any finite set of patterns $\{ ( \mathbf{G}_i , v_i) |\ \mathbf{G}_i \in \mathcal{G}, v_i \in \mathit{N}, 1 \leq i \leq n \}$, with $ r= \max\limits_{\mathbf{G}_i} \text{diam}(\mathbf{G}_i)$ and with graphs having integer features, for any function $\tau : \mathcal{D} \rightarrow \mathbb{R}^m$, which preserves the unfolding equivalence, and for any real $\varepsilon >0$, there exist continuously differentiable functions $\text{AGGREGATE}^{(k)}$, $\text{COMBINE}^{(k)}$, $\forall k \leq r+1$, s.t.
+\begin{Thm} For any finite set of patterns $\{ ( \mathbf{G}_i , v_i) |\ \mathbf{G}_i \in \mathcal{G}, v_i \in \mathit{N}, 1 \leq i \leq n \}$, with $ r= \max\limits_{\mathbf{G}_i} |(\mathbf{G}_i)|$ and with graphs having integer features, for any function $\tau : \mathcal{D} \rightarrow \mathbb{R}^m$, which preserves the unfolding equivalence, and for any real $\varepsilon >0$, there exist continuously differentiable functions $\text{AGGREGATE}^{(k)}$, $\text{COMBINE}^{(k)}$, $\forall k \leq r+1$, s.t.

 and a function $\text{READOUT}$, with feature dimension $m=1$, i.e, $\mathbf{h}_v^k\in\mathbb{R}$, so that the function $ \varphi$ (realized by the GNN), computed after $r+1$ steps, satisfies the condition